 Interviews are stressful.
 You sit in a room, alone with a stranger.
 You have to answer expected and unexpected questions knowing that each answer may affect whether or not you get the job.
 You not only have to share the answers you prepared, but you have to share them with confidence, in a way that interview appreciates.

 That’s hard.
 That’s stressful.
 No matter how many answers you prepared, the experience of being in a job interview is much different than writing down answers for yourself.
-That is why to reduce that stress you should strongly consider holding some mock interviews.
+That is why you need to look into how you can reduce job interview stress and you should strongly consider holding some mock interviews.

 Benefits of a Mock Interview